 If you’re looking up the benefits of TRX training, we can hazard a guess that you’re trying to work out whether it would be a beneficial exercise method for you to try out.

 You’ve definitely come to the right place, as OriGym have put together a list of all the relevant benefits of TRX suspension training, so that you’re armed with everything that you need to know before giving them a go.

-Before we jump right in, have you ever considered pursuing a career within the fitness industry?
-If so, be sure to check out OriGym’s range of PT qualifications, or download our prospectus for more information before you carry on reading.
+Before we jump right in, have you ever considered pursuing a financially rewarding career within the fitness industry?
+If so, be sure to check out OriGym’s L3 PT Diploma.

 What is TRX training?

 TRX is an acronym for total resistance exercise, which is a form of full body workout involving suspension from specialised TRX training bands.